-Looking down that long list of items in your spreadsheet, or imported from your CMDB, it’s likely it will contain a lot of things which don’t look like applications.
+Looking down that long list of items in your spreadsheet, or perhaps imported from your CMDB, it’s likely it will contain a lot of things that don’t look like applications.

-So if you’re struggling to sort the wheat from the chaff (as the English expression has it), here are some guidelines to help you answer that question with confidence.
+If you’re struggling to sort the wheat from the chaff (as the English expression says), here are some guidelines to help you answer that question with confidence.

 Let’s start with some industry definitions.
-And here’s the bad news: None of those definitions fully agree or align with each other, meaning that if you’re going to make any headway at all you’ll need to make up your own mind.
+First the bad news: None of those definitions fully agree or align with each other, meaning that if you’re going to make any headway at all, you’ll need to make up your own mind.

 TOGAF, for example, defines an Application Component as “an encapsulation of application functionality aligned to implementation structure, which is modular and replaceable.
 It encapsulates its behavior and data, provides services, and makes them available through interfaces.
 For example, a business application such as an Accounting, Payroll, or CRM System.”

-This gets closer, but still doesn’t quite nail what makes an application an application - except that it isn’t system software.
+This gets closer to what we want, but still doesn’t quite nail what makes an application an application - except that it isn’t system software.

 The definition in the Ardoq metamodel tries to be specific about what it is that makes an application different from other types of software: